top of page

 Even clean plumbing work can leave behind drywall that needs proper repair and finishing.

-• Taping all seams and joints
+• Rebuilding seams and joints across multiple areas

-• Matching texture to surrounding areas
+• Matching texture across different rooms

 👉 The goal is a consistent, paint-ready surface—not visible patchwork